 Q: Is lemon salt good for the liver?

-Q: Where can I buy good quality lemon salt?
+Q: Where can I buy good quality lemon salts?

-A: Food-grade lemon salt is available in most grocery stores, supermarkets, and online platforms across India and globally.
+A: Food-grade lemon salts is available in most grocery stores, supermarkets, and online platforms across India and globally.
 Look for products labeled “food grade citric acid” or “nimbu ka saat” and check that there are no unnecessary additives.
 Brands like Surya Masale, Weikfield, and Patanjali offer widely trusted options.
-(Internal link: How to read food ingredient labels)